omalk98/CrystalBox-backup/project_charter.md

 ### 5.3 Constraints

-- RFID chip range has a limit as to how closer it can brought to make a contact with the RFID reader.
+- RFID chip range has a limit as to how closer it can be brought to make a contact with the RFID reader.

 ## 6. Organization/Stakeholders